Tiger Woods set to enter plea in DUI case, start diversion program

 Woods' 79 PGA Tour victories and 14 major titles both rank No. 2 all-time.
 He has not competed since February because of his back injury and is not expected to return this year.
 His last win was in August 2013.

 Woods has said his back is improving.
-Even though he has been a non-factor on the PGA Tour, Forbes Magazine lists Woods as the 17th best-paid athlete in the world in 2017, making $37-million, almost exclusively from endorsements.
+Even though he has been a non-factor on the PGA Tour, Forbes Magazine lists Woods as the 17th best-paid athlete in the world in 2017, making $37 million, almost exclusively from endorsements.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.